APA 9-ball Doubles Championship

-The APA Poolplayer Championships and Showdown Series events (collectively the “Tournament”) are operated and administered by American Poolplayers Association, Inc. and its affiliated leagues in Canada and Japan (collectively, “APA”).
-APA acting through its designated officials, including APA’s Handicap Review Committee (“HRC”) is the Tournament Director for this Tournament.
-As Tournament Director, APA has the full, absolute and final authority to make all rulings, decisions and judgments, in the exercise of its sole discretion, on all issues and matters related to this Tournament.
-The Tournament Director’s rulings, determinations and judgments are final.
+APA’s Championship Tournaments are operated and administered by American Poolplayers Association, Inc. and its affiliated Leagues in Canada, Japan and Singapore (collectively “APA”).
+APA, acting through its designated officials, including, but not limited to, the Handicap Review Committee (HRC), is the Tournament Director of all APA Championship Tournaments.
+As the Tournament Director, APA has the full, absolute and final authority to make all rulings, decisions and judgments, in its sole discretion, on all issues and matters related to all APA Championship Tournaments.

 The following are rules applicable to this Tournament:

-- There is an enforced casual dress code described in the Event Program.
+4. There is an enforced casual dress code described in the Event Program and on poolplayers.com.
 Any player that the Tournament Director considers inappropriately dressed will be asked to change.

-- Team members may be any combination of men or women.
-Each team must be made up of two players from the same League area who each must have at least twenty (20) 9-Ball scores within the two years preceding April 9, 2018 and who are each on the roster of at least one active team, playing in the 9-Ball format, in the League area during the current Spring Session.
+- Each team must be made up of two players from the same League area who each must have at least twenty (20) 9-Ball scores within the two years preceding March 11, 2024 and who are each on the roster of at least one active team, playing in the 9-Ball format, in the League area during the current Spring Session.

 - Players may only be on the roster of one team participating in this Tournament.